MalaganMan/Panels/JaniKasurinen/README.md

 - 2024 MAY 7th: Major bug fixes on midi data handling and function loops dismandled.
 Might have affected multiple A4000 or A5000 owners.
 A5000 panel I have not updated yet with same fixes.
 OBS!

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
-- On 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.
+- 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.
+- 2024 11th August: Second/lower OK/TAP button fixed.
+Unneccery code disabled in set combich function.
+Setting panel midi channel should be enough for panel buttons to work.

 "Korg Z1 Editor.bpanelz" is still greatly work in process stage and does NOT have all the modulators, but file loading saving and storing functions fully.
 - BACKUP ALL YOUR Z1 VOICES AND SETTINGS BEFORE USING THIS PANEL!
 - 2024 May 6th: Bug fixed in "Load Patch to Edit Buffer"'s function which caused it to send patch from midi buffer even if no file was loaded = canceled the loading.